mattmaynes2/aria/reports/final/5-Appendix/C-Communication/0-Introduction.md

 There are many different ways to connect devices across a network.
 A familiar example is WiFi, but other protocols are available that specialize in different aspects of wireless communication.
-The goal of this section is to investigate the strengths and weaknesses of different communication protocols, and evaluate them against each other.
+The goal of this section is to investigate the strengths and weaknesses of different communication protocols, and evaluate them against each other according to the requirements of the project.

 ##### Selection Criteria {-}